IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Change description
      - Notes
      - Discussion
+   * - 25th November 2014
+     - :doc:`OrganisationRegistrationAgency </codelists/OrganisationRegistrationAgency>`
+     - Add *SK-ZRSR* (Slovakia Ministry Of Interior)
+     - This was added via a request made by the community.
+     - See `Organisation Identifier: Slovakia  <http://support.iatistandard.org/entries/65310299-Organisation-Identifier-Slovakia>`__ on the support forum.
    * - 10th November 2014
      - :doc:`OrganisationRegistrationAgency </codelists/OrganisationRegistrationAgency>`
      - Add *XM-OCHA* (United Nations Office for the Coordination of Humanitarian Affairs)